Jonsson Workwear Open

-The Jonsson Workwear Open was a professional golf tournament held at Glendower Golf Club, in Edenvale, Gauteng, South Africa.
-It was last played on the European Tour and Sunshine Tour as a co-sanctioned event, having previously been played on the Challenge Tour in 2022.
+The Jonsson Workwear Open is a professional golf tournament, currently held at Durban Country Club, in Durban, South Africa.
+It was last played on the European Tour and Sunshine Tour as a co-sanctioned event, having inaugurably been played on the Challenge Tour in 2022.

 History

 The tournament was inaugurated in 2022 as a co-sanctioned event between the Sunshine Tour and Challenge Tour.
 J. C. Ritchie won the event, shooting 26-under-par, beating Christopher Mivis by six shots.

 The 2023 event was scheduled as a co-sanctioned European Tour and Sunshine Tour event, played at The Club at Steyn City, the same venue in which the 2022 Steyn City Championship was played at.

 In 2024, Matteo Manassero won the tournament by three shots in fading light, claiming his fifth European Tour victory and first in nearly 11 years.

+No tournament was played in 2025, but the tournament did return in 2026 as part of the Challenge Tour and Sunshine Tour schedules.